• Skip to main content

 Easy Whole Wheat Bread Recipe + Whole Wheat Dinner Rolls

 A 50% whole wheat bread recipe for a soft and flavorful sandwich loaf.
-I use half white flour and half whole wheat flour in this bread recipe to keep this loaf from getting too dense and also to keep the flavor from being too overwhelming for some in my house.
-The result is a soft and fluffy delicious loaf of bread or dinner rolls - your chocie.
+Use half white flour and half whole wheat flour to keep this loaf from getting too dense and also to keep the flavor from being too overwhelming for some in my house.
+The result is a soft and fluffy delicious loaf of bread or dinner rolls - your choice.

 Ingredients